CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 run.upload_file(name = 'outputs/scikit-learn-mnist.pkl', path_or_stream = './scikit-learn-mnist.pkl')
 ```

-In the portal, we can see the output of our run:
+In the portal, we can now see the output of our run:

 ![alt text](../images/01-run_model.png "Our model output in our ML Workspace")